tyson-swetnam/intro2llms/docs/chatgpt_prompts.md

 A second step to the initial prompt is to [link or chain](#linked-prompts) your subsequent prompts.

-We are specifically working with ChatGPT in this section, but the same prompt types and traits can be used in all other LLMs.
+This lesson only covers ChatGPT, but the same prompt techniques can be used in other LLMs.

 ???
 Tip "ChatGPT :simple-awesomelists: Awesome Lists"